prashantmore45/Simple-Calculator/README.md

 It supports addition, subtraction, multiplication, and division.

 ## Features
-- User-friendly interface
-- Basic arithmetic operations
+- Supports basic arithmetic operations (+, −, ×, ÷).
+- Simple, user-friendly UI.
-- Responsive design
+- Responsive design for different screen sizes.
+- Real-time calculation without page reload.

 ## How to Run
 1. Download or clone this repository.